 Then change into that directory and start up the Gatsby development server:

-cd my-new-blog gatsby develop
+cd my-blog gatsby develop

 Within a few seconds you should see something like this: